For commuter students, is it easy to become involved on campus?

 Yes.
 We highly encourage commuter students to become involved in clubs or leadership positions.
 Commuter students also find the library, student lounge, Café Carmen, Student Activities Center and computer labs great areas to socialize and study in-between their classes on campus.
 Take a look at the following question to read more about what you can get involved in at ATI!

 What is there to do at Ohio State ATI outside of class and studying?

 We offer several clubs and organizations such as Collegiate FFA, Dairy Club, Greenhouse Club, Hoof-n-Hide Club, Campus Crusade for Christ, Construction Club, Power Club, etc. Intramural sports include but are not limited to volleyball, softball, basketball, and flag football.
 The Student Activities Center has a workout facility, game room, gymnasium, locker rooms and racquet ball courts.
 The outdoor basketball court and tennis courts are accessible, too.
-Other events go on throughout the year such a barn dance, Regional Homecoming events, hog roast, winter formal dance, Springfest, Family Day, etc.
+Other events go on throughout the year such as Regional Homecoming events, Welcome Day events, Family Day, Career Expo, etc.